adamwlester/awl-site/.github/copilot-instructions.md

 <!-- Purpose: concise, repo-specific guidance for AI coding agents -->
-# Copilot instructions — adamwlester-site
+# Copilot instructions — adamwlester-website

 Purpose: Help an AI coding agent be immediately productive in this repository.